 Their mouths are beaked and positioned strangely, their bodies look weirdly like heads, they expel clouds of ink to distract their predators, they move strangely, and some can leap out of the water like flying fish.
-Many of them can change colors and even the texture of their skin, often to the level of a Hollywood Chameleon, and they're somehow able to do this while being completely color-blindnote .
-Some species have donut-shaped brains where their esophagus runs through the "donut hole" note .
+Many of them can change colors and even the texture of their skin and they're somehow able to do this while being completely color-blindnote .
+Some species have donut-shaped brains and their esophagus runs through the "donut hole".
 And of course, they are bizarrely intelligent - on the same level as a cat or a bird.
 Unlike those animals, they don't learn from any parent - the parents die soon after the eggs hatch.

 In fiction, sometimes they're horrible, mysterious denizens of the deep.
 Sometimes they're cute and funny.
 Largely this is a matter of size, but it's also true that generally the east favors the comical cephalopod while the west favors its big, evil cousin.
 Cephalopods live in every ocean.